google/libphonenumber/README.md

     of the world.
 *   `getNumberType` - gets the type of the number based on the number itself;
-    able to distinguish Fixed-line, Mobile, Toll-free, Premium Rate, Shared Cost, VoIP and Personal Numbers  (whenever feasible).
+    able to distinguish Fixed-line, Mobile, Toll-free, Premium Rate, Shared Cost, VoIP, Personal Numbers, UAN, Pager, and Voicemail (whenever feasible).
 *   `isNumberMatch` - gets a confidence level on whether two numbers could be the same.
 *   `getExampleNumber` / `getExampleNumberByType` - provides valid example
     numbers for all countries/regions, with the option of specifying which type of example phone number is needed.
-*   `isPossibleNumber` - quickly guessing whether a number is a possible phone number by using only the length information, much faster than a full validation.
+*   `isPossibleNumber` - quickly guesses whether a number is a possible phone number by using only the length information, much faster than a full validation.
 *   `isValidNumber` - full validation of a phone number for a region using length and prefix information.
 *   `AsYouTypeFormatter` - formats phone numbers on-the-fly when users enter each digit.
-*   `findNumbers` - finds numbers in text input.
+*   `findNumbers` - finds numbers in text.
 *   `PhoneNumberOfflineGeocoder` - provides geographical information related to a phone number.
 *   `PhoneNumberToCarrierMapper` - provides carrier information related to a